DTUWindEducation/p0-intro-16/GitAnswers.md

 I could use it as changes of a document can be tracked over time and reverted to earlier versions if needed and VCS enables multiple people to work on the same files without overwriting each other's changes.
 However, due to poor handling of Binary Large Objects, PowerPoint presentations with images/videos can become large, making Git slow and inefficient.

-## Question 10:What could happen when I push my latest commit to the remote repository without pulling first?
+## Question 10: What could happen when I push my latest commit to the remote repository without pulling first?

 If my local branch is up to date, my push will succeed without any issues and the remote branch will simply be updated with my new commit, but if there are new commits in the remote branch without pulling first, my push will be rejected with an error message.